How to Make Light and Tender Dumplings

 Just as bad as undercooking is overcooking.
 Do not overcook your dumplings.
 They may disintegrate if left to cook too long.

 Like a little sweet with your meat?
+Get creative and combine salty and sweet flavors.

 Add the following ingredients to recipe: